DSSC-projects/veni/README.md

 <!-- ``` -->

 ## Examples and Tutorials
 The directory `examples` contains some examples showing how to use **VENI**.
+In particular we show how to create simple deep learning architectures, how to train via forward automatic differentiation an architecture, and finally how to sample differently candidate directions.

 ## Benchmarks
 The directory `benchmarks` contains some important benchmarks showing how to reproduce [Atılım Günes Baydin et al.](https://doi.org/10.48550/arXiv.2202.08587) results by using the simple **VENI** interface.
 We further provide logs for efficient analysis of the data.
+Further benchmark involving directions and optimizers are also available for testing.

 ### References
 To implement the package we follow these works: